matstc/text-analysis-utils/README.md

 ### play-with-examples
 This scripts accepts a list of words to practice and will prompt the user to complete sentences taken from the document cache.

-### proximity-of-words
-Call this utility with a first file to analyse, and an arbitrary number of other files containing known words.

-For each word in the first file, this script will output the closest word found in all the other files, and the Levensthein distance between the two.

 ### vocabulary-size
 Counts the number of known words.